Texas A&M Veterinary Emergency Team Deployed By Governor Abbott To Assist Florida Hurricane Ian Response

 In total, the Texas Division of Emergency Management (TDEM) has mobilized and deployed more than 100 personnel to support Florida’s response and recovery efforts, as directed by Abbott.
 Personnel deployed include:

-• Texas A&M School of Veterinary Medicine & Biomedical Sciences’ VET: consisting of seven veterinarians, six veterinary technicians, three small animal mobile medical platforms, and two mobile veterinary trucks – to provide veterinary support for more than 80 search and rescue dogs.
+• Texas A&M College of Veterinary Medicine & Biomedical Sciences’ VET: consisting of seven veterinarians, six veterinary technicians, three small animal mobile medical platforms, and two mobile veterinary trucks – to provide veterinary support for more than 80 search and rescue dogs.

 • Texas A&M AgriLife Extension Service’s Disaster Assessment and Recovery (DAR) Unit: consisting of seven DAR agents – to provide logistical and administrative support for the Texas A&M Veterinary Emergency Team.